smartSenseSolutions/xfsc-workshop/Exercise-2/README.md

 docker compose up
 ```

-If you have Postgres Database running in your system locally, the ports might conflict.
-For this you can stop your local postgres db and then try to run `docker compose up`
+If you have Postgres Database, Keycloak, Neo4J or Nats server running in your system locally, the ports might conflict.
+For this you can stop your local application(s) and then try to run `docker compose up` or make the necessary configuration changes to use the existing aapplication(s).

 ## Configurations

--   Now, the needed components to run catalogue is running.
+-   Now, the needed components to run catalogue are running.

 -   Open keycloak admin console at `http://localhost:8080/admin`, with `admin/admin` credentials, select `gaia-x` realm.